Litleboy is one of the names that was brought to England

 Early Notables of the Litleboy family (pre 1700)

-Another 37 words (3 lines of text) are included under the topic Early Litleboy Notables in all our PDF Extended History products and printed products wherever possible.
+Thomas Peverell (died 1419) was an English prelate, Bishop of Ossory...
+Another 33 words (2 lines of text) are included under the topic Early Litleboy Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Litleboy family to the New World and Oceana